 The CEAC credential is recognized by insurance carriers, life-care planners, case managers, and the contractor community.

-NAHB-Approved Education Instructor – Chris is a National Association of Home Builders (NAHB)-approved Education Instructor for the following categories:
+NAHB Approved Instructor – Chris is a National Association of Home Builders (NAHB) Approved Instructor for the following courses:

 - Business Management for Building Professionals

-- Marketing and Communication Strategies for Aging and Accessibility (CAPS I)
+- Marketing and Communication Strategies with the Aging in Place Client (CAPS I)

-His commitment to furthering both his own education and the education of other contractors with regards to aging-in-place renovations have made Chris a valued NAHB instructor.
+His commitment to furthering both his own education and the education of other contractors with regards to aging-in-place renovations have made Chris a valued NAHB Approved Instructor.

 Certified Graduate Remodeler – Remodelers who have had at least five years of experience in the industry can apply for the Certified Graduate Remodeler (CGR) educational designation.
 In order to receive this designation, remodelers must complete a strenuous assessment and at least 12 hours of continuing education, as well as adhere to a strict code of ethics.
 Chris’s designation as a Certified Graduate Remodeler is a testament to his continued pursuit of education and excellence in the remodeling field.